phalconVee/phalconVee/README.md

-### Hello World 👋
+### Hi there, I am Henry Ugochukwu - aka [impactDEv][http://ugochukwu.xyz/] 👋

-I am a full-stack software engineer from Nigeria.
+## I'm a Human, Entreprenuer, Developer, and Teacher from Nigeria.

-Experienced Full-Stack Software Developer with a strong engineering background and over 6 years of experience building high-performance software, APIs, libraries, and credit risk algorithms.
-Special interests in Cloud Infrastructure, Business Intelligence, Decentralized Apps, Developer Community Outreach, and Thought Leadership around Building the Future for sustainable business in emerging markets.
+- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!

-Specialities: Web Apps, Mobile Apps, Databases, Microservices, Caching, Messaging Systems
+- 🌱 I’m currently learning design patterns in decentralized applications, and Japanese 🤣

-Web Application Development, Mobile Application Development, Databases, Microservices, Caching, Messaging Systems.
+- 👯 I’m looking to collaborate with other content creators

-- 🔭 Working on multiple frontend and backend project using LAMP/MERN stack (Node.js, PHP, Python, React.js, Vue.js, MySQL & MariaDB, MongoDB, PostgreSQL)
+- 🥅 Goals: Contribute more to Open Source projects and building the future for sustainable business in emerging markets
-- 🌱 Learning design patterns in decentralized applications.
+- ⚡ Fun fact: I love to draw, play football, build hobby robots and drones, and play guitar.

 <br>